-Sri Lanka President Gotabaya Rajapaksa in Delhi, to meet PM Modi today
+Want to take ties with India to very high level: Gotabaya Rajapaksa

 External Affairs Minister S Jaishankar travelled to Colombo last week as a special envoy of Modi to convey his greetings to Rajapaksa.

-India has said it was looking forward to work closely with the new Sri Lankan government and hoped that it would be able to fulfil the aspirations of the Tamil community in that country.
+India has said it was looking forward to working closely with the new Sri Lankan government and hoped that it would be able to fulfil the aspirations of the Tamil community in that country.